The Story of One of Pakistan's Largest Textile Producers

 The Alkaram story began when Fawad Anwar's family migrated from Gujarat to Karachi during Partition.
 The business was formally established in 1986 after acquiring Adamjee Industries, though the family had been in textiles since the early 1950s.
 The name "Alkaram" combines Fawad's grandparents' names - Karim and Amna.

 Born and raised in Karachi, Fawad earned an MBA from Drexel University in the U.S. before returning to join the family business.
-True to family tradition, he started from the ground up, learning every aspect of production, which proved invaluable when he began leading the business.
+True to family tradition, he learnt every aspect of production from the ground up, which proved invaluable when he began leading the business.

-The transition to exports marked a pivotal chapter for Alkaram.
-Initially lacking export experience, the company gradually built international connections, including collaborating with a Dutch agent to identify local manufacturing partners.
-Fawad recalls the hands-on approach required in those early days, personally escorting potential clients to production sites across Karachi.
+Fawad helped transform Alkaram into a textile export powerhouse.
+Starting with no export experience, the company built international connections through partnerships like their collaboration with a Dutch agent to identify local manufacturing partners.
+In those early days, Fawad recalls personally escorting clients to production sites across Karachi.

-Today, Alkaram employs over 8,000 people with international offices in New York and Portugal, serving major retailers like Walmart, IKEA, Target, and Pottery Barn.
+Today, Alkaram employs over 8,000 people with offices in New York and Portugal, supplying major retailers including Walmart, IKEA, and Target.

-The past decade transformed Alkaram from family-run operation to a professionally managed organization.
+The past decade transformed Alkaram from a family-run operation to a professionally managed organization.
 To lead this transformation, Fawad transformed his own perspective—attending seminars and trainings to learn how to create an organization’s culture.
-While moving away from a primarily owner-driven model has been difficult, it has proved essential for sustainable growth.
+While this professionalization has been difficult, it has proved essential for sustainable growth.

 At the same time, the family remains deeply connected to the business.
 Each family member has clearly defined roles, and valuing elders’ guidance remains fundamental to Alkaram’s ethos.

-The company operates under eight core principles known as "V8” which emphasize delivering on commitments, maintaining absolute honesty, and prioritizing sustainability.
-It has invested significantly in eco-friendly practices including water recycling and carbon footprint reduction, while also obtaining Fair Trade certification to ensure ethical labor practices.
+Fawad also emphasizes the value of Alkaram’s core values—delivering on commitments, absolute honesty, and prioritizing sustainability—as drivers of success.
+Alkaram has invested significantly in eco-friendly practices including water recycling and carbon footprint reduction, while also obtaining Fair Trade certification to ensure ethical labor practices.

-Pakistan's textile export sector has faced significant challenges, where only a handful of bedding exporters remain from what was once a field of 200.
-Alkaram has navigated these challenges including high production costs and currency fluctuations by focusing on operational efficiencies.
-Fawad believes these economic pressures ultimately strengthened Pakistan's value-added textile sector, making it "far more competitive than its neighboring countries."
+The success has not been without challenges.
+Pakistan's textile sector has faced significant economic difficulty, with bedding exporters shrinking from 200 to just a handful over the years.
+Alkaram overcame obstacles like high production costs and currency fluctuations through operational efficiencies.
+Fawad believes that these economic pressures ultimately strengthened Pakistan's value-added textile sector, making it "far more competitive than its neighboring countries."

 Looking ahead, Fawad is decidedly optimistic and advocates for promoting Pakistan’s strengths to global partners, countering negative stereotypes that sometimes hinder trade relationships.

-Alkaram's journey demonstrates how family businesses can evolve into industry leaders through a combination of strong values, adaptability, and commitment to quality.
-Under Fawad Anwar's leadership, the company continues to navigate challenges while maintaining its position at the forefront of Pakistan's textile export sector.
+Alkaram's evolution from family business to industry leader demonstrates how strong values, adaptability, and commitment to quality drive success.
+Under Fawad's leadership, the company continues to navigate challenges and pioneer Pakistan's textile export sector.

 What do you think is the most important factor for Pakistani businesses to succeed globally?
 Share your thoughts in the comments below.